 I’ve been trying to learn the names of the flowers in my yard, local wildflowers, trees, and birds.
 It’s a layer of belonging, making them mine for as long as I can remember the name.
 As it turns out, the places and things whose names I learn become the ones I’m most fond of.

 Learning is one thing, remembering is another.
 When we first moved here I wrote down all the names of the plants in our yard, but I still can’t remember many of them.
 The things I planted myself have a better chance.
-The other day my granddaughter asked, “Nana, how do you know the names of so many flowers?” so according to some, I’m doing okay.
+The other day my granddaughter asked, “Nana, how do you know the names of so many flowers?”
+According to some, I’m doing okay.

 I pronounce the name Latourell Falls like it’s French, LAtoorEL, and everyone looks at me funny.
 I might as well scream out, “I’m from California!”
 It’s actually pronounced “lateral” (funny name for a waterfall), and is just one of those place names unique to an area, like Portland’s Couch St. being pronounced Cooch.
 I’m also gently informed that Lacamas (last week’s hike) is not Spanish, it’s pronounced LACKuhmuss.
 Using the incorrect vocabulary and pronunciation marks you as an outsider, no matter where you are and where you’re from.
 Getting these Oregonian pronunciations under my belt is another mark of belonging.